 A desire to feel important and appreciated

-The last is of real importance for us.
-We all crave for appreciation.
+The last is of real importance to us.
+We all crave appreciation.
 This feeling is what drives the human race to move forward and keep making improvements.
 It’s what separates us from the fellow animals living alongside us.

 Lesson #2: Become Interested in Other People